postcss/postcss-easings/README.md

     })
 ```

-Plugin will convert custom easing name between camelCase and snake-case.
+The plugin will convert custom easing name between camelCase and snake-case.
-So example below adds `easeJump` and `ease-jump` easings.
+So the example below adds `easeJump` and `ease-jump` easings.

-Custom easing name must start from `ease` and contain only letters and `-`.
+Custom easing names must start from `ease` and contain only letters and `-`.

 You can create custom easing on [cubic-bezier.com].